stm32-rs/stm32-rs/README.md

 check if its sibling is supported instead.
 The crate READMEs make this clear.**

-Many peripherals are not yet patched to provide the type-safe friendly-name interface; please consider helping out with this!
+Many peripherals are not yet patched to provide the type-safe friendly-name interface (enumerated values); please consider helping out with this!

 Check out the full list of supported devices [here](https://stm32.agg.io/rs).